harrewarre/harrewijnen-net/src/wwwroot/content/valheim-linux-server.md

  1. Copy the file to `/etc/systemd/system`.
  2. Activate the service so that systemd can start the service: `sudo systemctl enable valheim` (don't include the `.service` part here).
  3. Start the service: `sudo systemctl start valheim`.
- 4. Check if the server status and see if it's actually running: `sudo systemctl status valheim`.
+ 4. Check the server status and see if it's actually running: `sudo systemctl status valheim`.

 If everything was set up correctly, the output of step 4 will show a line that looks something like this (truncated for brevity):